 A well-respected lawyer, Thomas Coltheart and his family were one of those that refused to leave.
-It is reported they were almost driven mad by images of disembodied limbs, a bodiless phantom of a child and the ghost of a gruesome-looking dog that would curl up on a chair.
+It is reported they were almost driven mad by images of disembodied limbs, a formless phantom of a child and the ghost of a gruesome-looking dog that would curl up on a chair.

-One of the most famous and most haunted places in Scotland, the close has become well known worldwide for its wide variety of ghostly phenomena.
+One of the most famous and haunted places in Scotland, the close has become well known worldwide for its wide variety of ghostly phenomena.
 Many visitors have reported seeing apparitions of those that once lived and died there.